I get questions like these quite often:

 Studies have been done on long-range forecasting past seven days and found no skill in prediction.
 In fact, climatology, or the seasonal average, will beat a computer-generated long-range forecast.

 AccuWeather is marketing a 25-day forecast.
-I would love a middle school school student to do their science fair project comparing the forecast to what actually happens.
+I would love a middle school student to do their science fair project comparing the forecast to what actually happens.